 °Member of the Opera Studio

 ii.
 Evening in the wood.
 Hänsel and Gretel play and gobble up all the berries they collected.
-They get frightened when it starts to get dark and realise they are lost.
+They get scared when it starts to get dark and realise they are lost.
 The Sandman appears and sends them to sleep.
 The children see angels in a dream.

-Humperdinck‘s fairy tale opera is a classic at Christmas time.
+Humperdinck‘s fairy tale opera is a classic, especially at Christmas time.
 He had such fun working on the story and piano accompaniment for children’s songs that it turned into a full blown opera.
 Keith Warner’s colourful, full of fantasy and psychologically compact production lets the whole Grimm story play out during the overture in a puppet show, watched by orphaned children, because the siblings are all on their own from the very start.
 They're sent out into the woods by foster parents, where they experience the small child’s fear of being left alone and starving to death.
 Childhood is no happy idyll.
 If you take a closer look it is despair, and even violence, to which many children are exposed today, to an appalling degree.
 But Hänsel and Gretel are guarded: by the Sandman and Dew Fairy, guardian angels and, of course, music.